New GoPro Volta is a tripod that triples your HERO's battery life

 The GoPro Volta is described as a 'premium battery grip' and it's compatible with the latest flagship GoPro HERO 10 Black as well as its predecessor the HERO 9 Black.
 The headline feature is the built-in 4900 mAH battery, which promises to triple your HERO's battery life.
 With it, GoPro says you'll be able to capture 4 hours of footage at 5.3K / 30 frames per second, or even longer at lower resolutions.
 (The Volta can be used to charge any USB-C-compatible device, which includes any model from the GoPro lineup).

 However, I think the most exciting part is the addition of integrated camera buttons, which allow you to control the important bits of your GoPro (power on/off, start/stop capture and switch modes) single-handedly.
 This is a massive win on the usability front.
-Trying to hold the camera and press its buttons with the same time has led to many a dropped HERO, in my personal experience, and I'll happily opt for a bulkier setup that provides secure grip at the same time as quick controls.
+Trying to hold the camera and press its buttons with the same hand at the same time has led to many a dropped HERO, in my personal experience, and I'd happily opt for a bulkier setup that provides secure grip at the same time as quick controls.

 GoPro says the Volta is weather-resistant, and can be used in rain or snow, although no official waterproof rating is stated.
 It's available to purchase globally for £83.99 / €90.99 / US$90.99 for GoPro subscribers, or £119.99 / €129.99 / US$129.99 for non-subscribers.